ErycTheGreat/eryc.my.id-asset/README.md

 - Enabling full-feature functionality within constrained environments
 - Enforcing SEO control at the edge via Cloudflare Workers

 Built on Google Sites, but not tied to it.
 If a platform allows embedded HTML, it can be extended.
 This applies to platforms like [WordPress.com](https://wordpress.com), [Wix](https://wix.com), and [Weebly](https://weebly.com).

-Similar patterns are emerging in edge-native platforms like [Cloudflare Emdash](https://github.com/generalaction/emdash).
+The same architectural direction is now visible in [@Emdash](https://github.com/emdash-cms/emdash).

 ---

 ## Credits & Inspiration